SSWConsulting/SSW.Rules.Content/rules/migrating-web-apps-to-dotnet/rule.md

 ---
-seoDescription: "Migrating web apps to .NET and leveraging YARP's configuration and Upgrade Assistant for a seamless transition."
+seoDescription: Migrating web apps to .NET and leveraging YARP's configuration and Upgrade Assistant for a seamless transition.
 type: rule
 title: Migrating Web Apps to .NET
 uri: migrating-web-apps-to-dotnet